giofiocco/jaris/docs/aleph.typ

 #outline()

 = Introduction
-#alephzero is the project for a 16bit TTL computer designed to be simple hardware-wise but yet complex enought to be used to explore and implement many features of modern computers.
+This is the design for a 16bit TTL computer (#alephzero) designed to be simple hardware-wise but yet complex enought to be used to explore and implement many features of modern computers.

-/ Meaning of the name: $aleph_0$ in math is the cardinality of the set of natural numbers, the smallest infinity, similarly this project aims to be the smallest computer capable of infinite computations, or at least a good compromise of power and simplicity.
+/ The meaning of the name: $aleph_0$ in math is the cardinality of the set of natural numbers, the smallest infinity, similarly this project aims to be the smallest computer capable of infinite computations, or at least a good compromise of power and simplicity.

 The core design is heavly inspired by #link("https://eater.net/8bit")[Ben Eater's 8bit computer], and the successive redesign by #link("https://www.youtube.com/@weirdboyjim")[James Sharman] and #link("https://www.youtube.com/@slu467")[Slu4] (especially for the graphics).

-#text(blue)[
-It consist of one 16bit bus, 2 general purpose registers, a non volatile memory, keyboard input, VGA graphics, #text(red)[(SPI, parallel thing?)].

-TODO: control, flags, alu
-]

 /*
 #place(bottom+center, scope:"parent", float:true, figure(pic("